LA CUCARACHA OPERATIVES

 The article stated the following:

-The findings were published in the journal Scientific Reports last month.
+Other findings published in the Scientific Reports Journal stated:

 This is very disconcerting because the critters seem to be everywhere.
 If they are evolving into an insecticide-proof bug, then I will have to find new ways to battle them.
 It’s like dealing with an army of secret antagonistic operatives!

 Since I live in North Florida, I am finding the problem is just as bad here.
 The critters have crawled across my neck while I am sleeping in bed.
-We have installed electronic zappers that send out silent death-ray signals and they manage to cause the critters to flip upside down, but still leave them wiggling.
+We have installed electronic zappers that send out silent death-ray signals. and even though they manage to cause the critters to flip upside down, they still wind up wiggling their butts off.
 We have to get a paper towel and squish them before throwing the disgusting wad in the trash.

 Roach spray spread across suspected openings will often do the trick, but not before they enter the house and expire on our floor.
 Since we are never sure whether they are still alive or not, we still use the paper towel for disposal.